 There are certain injuries or illnesses that workers compensation will not typically cover under most state laws.
 This includes injuries that occur in a fight that an employee causes, because of an employees’ intentional act, when an employee is intoxicated, or during an employee’s commute.
 Workers compensation may also not cover incidents in which an employee is emotional but not physically injured.

 There are also incidents in which workers compensation will not protect a business.
 This includes when a business is sued by an employee due to gross negligence, discrimination, malicious intent, failure to promote or wrongful termination.
 For these types of incidents, it is important to have an employment practices liability insurance policy that will help cover any associated legal costs.

 It is important to understand how workers compensation will protect your business in the event that an employee sues you when they become injured or ill on the job.
 As a no-fault system, employees who seek workers compensation essentially give up their rights to sue their employer if they choose to receive workers compensation payments.
 However, there are some exceptions.
 If an employer intentionally harms an employee through fraud, assault, battery, defamation, or a tort injury, the worker may have the right to sue.

-Speak to the Business Insurance Brokers for More Information
+Speak To An Experienced Business Insurance Agency For More Information

 If you have any number of employees that work for you, then you need workers compensation insurance.
 However, choosing the right policy for your business is not always easy.
 Before settling on a policy, speak with an experienced business insurance broker and compare your options.
 Ready to get started?
 Reach out to a business insurance broker at the JMG Insurance Agency today by calling 1.844.304.7332 or by requesting a quote online.